-Along with the temples and palaces, there is a tap behind the vatsala Durga temple, which is perfectly making a match to this pristine durbar square.
+Down with the temples and palaces, there is a spout in the durbar square.
+That successfully grabs the attention of the visitors.
+You can caught it behind the vatsala Durga temple.
+That perfectly is making a match to this pristine durbar square too.
 This durbar square hiti is decorated with the stone carvings of crocodiles and frogs.
 There is also a tantric representation of five faced bhairava and shakti above the water conduit.

 This water strain is said to be repaired by king Bhupendra Malla.
 Due to the dearth of the resources, its erection still evaporated a mystery.
 So, it is assumed that this hiti was erected while the yaksheswor temple was in process of construction.
-I wonder if this tap still strains the water, but then it was a prime source of drinking water for visitors as well as for pedestrians.
+I wonder if this tap still strains the water.
+But then it was a prime source of drinking water for visitors as well as for pedestrians.
 Somehow, the water was also used to worship God and goddess near the royal palace.